FastPubSub Network

 When FastPubSub is a better fit than Kafka, NATS, or RabbitMQ

 FastPubSub is not a queue or a durable log.
-It is a low-latency message delivery fabric for live events.
+It is a resilient live-delivery fabric: path reliability when Internet routes fail, not data reliability through retries and replay.

 Self-hosted software Kafka / NATS / RabbitMQ Your servers, cluster, storage, ops You run it in every region you need Focus: durable processing vs Managed service broker FastPubSub global broker Connect via WebSocket, start publishing Global by default, single-region optional Focus: live low-latency delivery